May 10, 2021

 And these are just some of the things that the IT department can have control of.

 Yes, this introduces more limitations for the marketing/analytics people, but it’s still much better than having no GTM at all.

 #14.
 Ask a Developer to Add “data-” Prefix to Important Website Elements

 If possible, ask developers to add additional and useful information to your website’s source code – e.g. id or “data-id=xyz” to elements you need to identify for tracking.
 Let me show you an example:

-So I was interested which vendors are the most popular among our website visitors.
-I asked developer to add data-platform attribute to each logo and then with the help of auto-event variable I could pass that data to Google Analytics.
+So I was interested in which vendors are the most popular among our website visitors.
+I asked a developer to add data-platform attribute to each logo and then with the help of auto-event variable I could pass that data to Google Analytics.